-Scene image classification is an important problems for applications of computer vision such as robotics, image search, geo-localization, etc. It is also a challenging problem, e.g. object recognition methods do not necessarily work for scenes.
-This is because scenes include both a holistic component, the gist of the scene, and an object-based component.
-Furthermore, the object vocabulary is usually open-ended and it does not suffice to recognize objects, as most scenes are collections of objects in characteristic spatial layouts.
+applications of computer vision such as robotics, image ferred across datasets, by simple finetuning, is one of their search, geo-localization, etc. It is also a challenging problem, e.g. object recognition methods do not necessarily work for scenes.
+This is because scenes include both a ognize objects) to a holistic task (classification of whole holistic component, the gist of the scene, and an object-scenes) cannot, in general, be solved by simple finetuning. based component.
+Furthermore, the object vocabulary is The previous success of pooling on this type of trans usually open-ended and it does not suffice to recognize objects, as most scenes are collections of objects in charac-deep learning realm.
+Several authors proposed Fisher vecteristic spatial layouts.
 There is also a need to model relationships between objects.
-Historically, this motivated different approaches to scene classification, including holistic gist descriptors [20] and descriptors based on local features.

-Localized approaches included descriptors of contextual relationships between objects [14] or semantics properties such as the objects in the scene [15] or scene attributes [25].
-Many of these approaches were based on the bag-of-features (BoF) representation, using local features such as SIFT or HOG [19, 3], combined through a pooling operator.
-Pooling has a critical role in scene classification, for two reasons.
-First, there is a need to integrate object information across the scene.
-Second, this integration must be invariant to the locations of individual objects, which can change drastically within the same scene class.
-Eventually, sophisticated pooling strategie, such as the vector of locally aggregated descriptors (VLAD) [12] or the Fisher vector (FV) [23] emerged as the dominant pooling mechanisms for scene classification.
+Historically, this motivated different approaches to scene classification, including holistic like approach, based on the extraction of features from intual relationships between objects [14] or semantics prop-ing [17] and finally used to implement descriptors such as erties such as the objects in the scene [15] or scene at-the VLAD [11] or Fisher vector [17].
+Later, [5] proposed tributes [25].
+Many of these approaches were based on the the semantic Fisher Vector, which extracts features from the bag-of-features (BoF) representation, using local features such as SIFT or HOG [19, 3], combined through a pool-The problem of transferring a deep convolutional net-ing operator.
+Pooling has a critical role in scene classifi-